Azure/ResourceModules/modules/service-bus/namespace/queue/README.md

 | [`roleAssignments`](#parameter-roleassignments) | array | Array of role assignments to create. |
 | [`status`](#parameter-status) | string | Enumerates the possible values for the status of a messaging entity. - Active, Disabled, Restoring, SendDisabled, ReceiveDisabled, Creating, Deleting, Renaming, Unknown. |

+### Parameter: `name`

+Name of the Service Bus Queue.

+- Required: Yes
+- Type: string

+### Parameter: `namespaceName`

+The name of the parent Service Bus Namespace for the Service Bus Queue.
+Required if the template is used in a standalone deployment.

+- Required: Yes
+- Type: string

 ### Parameter: `authorizationRules`

 Authorization Rules for the Service Bus Queue.

 - Required: No
 - Type: array
 - Default: